 Communication with your boss or any of your business communications can be improved.
 You just need to understand your boss and what they expect from you when you do communicate.

 It’s important to keep your boss updated on your progress, good and bad news, and what you might need help with in the future.
 If you are struggling with an assignment or have finished early, let the boss know (see point 1).
 It is important to meet with your boss regularly to maximize department communication.

 Think about what questions your boss may ask you and make sure you have researched the answers.
 Not having the answers available when you are talking to your boss is wasting their time (see point 5).
 Be prepared with facts (see point 3 above).

-You may not understand it but your boss has a lot of different pressures to work under.
-Your proposal may be the best solution given the information you have but the boss has additional information or political battles to fight that do not have to be explained to you right now.
-If you understand during communication with your boss, it will help you see it from their perspective.
+You may not understand it, but your boss has a lot of different pressures to work under.
+Your proposal may be the best solution given the information you have, but the boss has additional information or political battles to fight that do not have to be explained to you right now.
+If you understand this during communication with your boss, it will help you see it from their perspective.
 Getting upset with your boss will not improve communication with your boss.

 Download Free Policies and Procedures to see how easy it is to edit MS Word Templates to build your own policy and procedure management system.